UNSW vs USYD vs UTS: Which Sydney Uni Should You Choose in 2025?

 Verdict: UTS wins on pure convenience.
 USYD is scenic and central.
 UNSW is a well-connected hub in its own right.

-Social Life & Culture: What’s the Student Experience Like?
+What’s The Student Experience Like?

-Food on Campus: Where Will You Eat Between Classes?
+Where To Eat Between Classes?

 Rather than rank the lunch choices on campus myself, I figured I'd list them and let you be the judge.